Families of Berkovich spaces: Naive and non-naive flatness

-\deux{defflatsch} Let~$Y\to X$ be a morphism of {\em good} analytic spaces, let~$y\in Y$ and let~$x$ be its image on~$X$.
-Let~$\sch F$ be a coherent sheaf on~$Y$.
-One could be tempted to say that~$\sch F$ is~$X$-flat at~$y$ if it is the case in the framework of locally ringed spaces, that is, if~$\sch F\otimes \sch O_{Y,y}$ is a flat~$\sch O_{X,x}$-module.
+Let~$Y\to X$ be a morphism of {\em good} analytic spaces, let~$y$ be a point of $Y$ and let~$x$ be its image on~$X$.
+Let~$\mathscr F$ be a coherent sheaf on~$Y$.
+One could be tempted to say that~$\mathscr F$ is~$X$-flat at~$y$ if it is the case in the framework of locally ringed spaces; \ie, if~$\mathscr F_y$ is a flat~$\mathscr O_{X,x}$-module.

-But we have chosen to call the latter property {\em naive} $X$-flatness of~$\sch F$ at~$y$, because it turns out that it is not a reasonable candidate to be the analytic avatar of scheme-theoretic flatness.
-Indeed, as we are going to see later through an explicit example, {\em it is not stable under base change}.
+But we have chosen to call the latter property {\em naive} $X$-flatness of~$\mathscr F$ at~$y$, because it turns out that it is not a reasonable candidate to be the analytic avatar of scheme-theoretic flatness.
+Indeed, as we are going to see below in Section \ref{s-counter-example} through an explicit example, {\em it is not stable under base change}.
+Let us now give the ``right" definition of flatness.